vuejs/docs/src/guide/extras/web-components.md

 </template>
 ```

-or in any other framework such as one with JSX, and with custom names:
+Or in any other framework such as one with JSX, and with custom names:

 ```jsx
 import { MyFoo, MyBar } from 'path/to/elements.js'